sergey-savelyev/patcheetah/README.md

 - Really easy start.
 Only one parameterless call to start working;

+- Support for .NET Core and .NET Framework;

-- Support of JSON.Net or System.Text.Json as parsing engines;
+- Support for JSON.Net or System.Text.Json as parsing engines;

-- Support of RFC7396 json-merge-patch standard;
+- Support for RFC7396 json-merge-patch standard;

 - Useful helpers out of the box;